 ** WARNING; The making of these hats with this pattern might be habit forming.
 These even more so than the previously listed patterns.
 You could find yourself with far too many of these sweet little wavy welted hats so be prepared to share.

 195 yards of Fingering weight

-My books and patterns are available both here and on Amazon through this link;
+My books (my fiction ramblings) and my original patterns are available both here and on Amazon through this link;

-I try to keep the my pattern prices of as low as is realistic because as a knitter, I know I would much rather spend my precious funds on lots of lovely yarns.
-Those patterns that took me great mental gymnastics and much time ripping out, rethinking and redoing, will cost a bit more but for the most part, I think you find my patterns fairly priced.
+I try to keep the my pattern prices as low as is realistic because, as a knitter, I know I would much rather spend my precious funds on lots of lovely delicious yarns.
+Those patterns that took me great mental gymnastics and much time ripping out, rethinking and redoing, will cost a bit more but for the most part, I think you find my patterns very fairly priced.

-Feel free to contact me through Craftsy or my author's page on Facebook, "Ann C, Cooney, author."
-I love hearing from fellow knitters.
-I will try to resolve confusion I may cause with typos or temporary lapses of sanity ;-) during my writing out of patterns.
+Feel free to contact me through Craftsy or on my author's page on Facebook to learn what's new , I love hearing from my fellow knitters.
+I will try to resolve any confusion I may cause with typos or temporary lapses of sanity ;-) during my writing out of patterns.
 Feel free to contact me on Facebook with any issues; https://www.facebook.com/NancyOBrienACC.